-A boundary port also connects to a LAN, the designated router of which is either a single spanning tree router or a router with a different MST configuration.
+A boundary port also connects to a LAN, the designated switch of which is either a single spanning tree switch or a switch with a different MST configuration.

 There is no definition of a boundary port in the 802.1s standard.
 The 802.1Q-2002 standard identifies two kinds of messages that a port can receive: internal (coming from the same region) and external.
 When a message is external, it is received only by the CIST.
 If the CIST role is root or alternate, or if